thinkinglabs/thinkinglabs.github.io/_drafts/the-practices-that-make-continuous-integration-coding.md

 This is where [Test Driven Development](https://en.wikipedia.org/wiki/Test-driven_development) (TDD) supports Continuous Integration.
 We start by writing a failing test.
 We implement as little production code as required to get the test passing to green.
 When the tests are green, we commit into [*Mainline*](#mainline).
 Then we refactor.
 If the test is red, we revert.
 When the test is green again, we commit again into [*Mainline*](#mainline).

-Thus, TDD creates this commit cadence required to accomplish a state of Continuous Integration.
+Thus, TDD creates this commit cadence that satisfies [*Commit Frequently*](#practice-6-commit-frequently) and is required to accomplish a state of Continuous Integration.

 ## Practice 8: Decouple the Codebase